tonycheng521/RiboSeq/README.md

 ```

 ${Read.sam} = the path to your read.sam file
 ${ORF.gtf} = the path to your repre.valid.gtf file.
 If run on multiple samples, can use a concatenated gtf from multiple sample.
-The script will remove duplicates
+The script will remove duplicates. <br>
 ${Output} = the path to your output directory and filename